seamusdemora/PiFormulae/Bluetooth-AudioMythsDispelled.md

 >  ... understanding how to optimize the 3.5mm jack’s performance can transform your listening experience from merely functional to impressively rich.

 There ***may be*** some way to get decent sound from the 3.5mm audio jack.
 I cannot say for certain.
 What I can say is that between the vagaries and lack of documentation in the alsa software, and the ever-changing options under `raspi-config` this is a [crapshoot](https://idioms.thefreedictionary.com/crapshoot) at best.
 I've tried several different recipes - some with recent posting dates - all have failed.

+#### To summarize: In general, audio seems to be a weak point in the Linux portfolio.